mcknightlabs/rtmup/_posts/goal/2018-01-30-uwphotography.md

 I received the gear just in time – a few days before I flew out.

-To test the housing, I filled the bath, created a vacuum and submerged the unit, sans camera.
+To test the housing, I filled the bath, created a vacuum, and submerged the unit, sans camera.
 Seemed fine after fifteen minutes.

 <div class="small-frame">
 	<figure>